-While not necessarily a new trend, maximising the use of space will always be key – who doesn’t like getting more bang for their buck?
+While not necessarily a trend, maximising the use of space will always be key.
+Who doesn’t like getting more bang for their buck?
 Even though you may have the room and budget to build a bigger practice, furnishing, maintaining and paying for more utilities in this larger space may put more pressure on your business in the long term.
-Smaller spaces can often be better – if they are designed well.
+Smaller spaces can often be better if designed well.

 Thinking about refurbishing your existing vet practice or opening up a new clinic?
-Call us on 1300 765 344 to discuss your plans.
+Contact us to discuss your plans.